RichardPoroszlay/LandingPage/README.md

 ## Note

-The project doesn't respect responsivity, I implemented it only for PC / Laptop display-
+The project doesn't respect responsivity, I implemented it only for PC / Laptop display.